LeaderNess · IFS Inner Work

 Emergency Blocker • Disconnection

-Core wound: feeling itself became dangerous — disconnect to survive
+What drives it: feeling itself became dangerous — disconnect to survive

 “When I feel like a failure I shut down completely — I stop feeling anything at all.”